UCB Announces Launch of Nile AI, Inc., a Digital Health Company Set to Transform the Course of Epilepsy

 BRUSSELS and ATLANTA, Jan.
 13, 2021 /PRNewswire/ -- UCB today announced the launch of Nile AI, Inc., a new independent company created to improve care for people living with epilepsy, their caregivers, and healthcare providers (HCPs).
 Nile was founded with a clear mission in mind: to make the journey of every epilepsy patient predictable.
 To that end, Nile is developing an epilepsy care management platform that serves as a digital extension of the healthcare provider (HCP) and provides patients with peace of mind between consultations, with the ultimate goal of shortening the path to optimal treatment.

 UCB's €25 million ($29.3 million) investment is part of UCB's overall commitment to improving the lives of people living with severe diseases, including epilepsy, as digital technologies continue to change and impact the way healthcare is delivered.
-As a majority shareholder, UCB will will sit on the Board of Directors of Nile with future opportunities to acquire insights and data from Nile's platform.
+As a majority shareholder, UCB will sit on the Board of Directors of Nile with future opportunities to acquire insights and data from Nile's platform.

 "UCB has a deep understanding of epilepsy and the challenges that people living with the disease face every day, including how patients communicate with their healthcare providers.
 We think Nile's platform can provide valuable insights and foster a better care management experience for people living with epilepsy," said Charl Van Zyl, Executive Vice President, Head of Neurology Solutions and International Markets, UCB.
 "The launch of Nile is a further illustration of UCB's commitment and leadership in epilepsy, and how digital platforms can help provide transformational outcomes and experiences for patients."